nguyensjsu/fa21-202-backend-beasts/individual_journals/mayank_garg.md

 * Implement score calculation logic
 * Implement Observer Pattern for brick for score calculation

+### XP core value
+#### Courage
+In today's meeting we divided the tasks into smaller tasks.
+We decided on which task were required and which were not.

 ## Week 4 (22/11/2021 - 29/11/2021)

 ### Tasks completed this week